Fast and accurate computation of classical Gaussian quadratures: Abstract

 \section{Abstract}

-Algorithms for computing classical Gaussian quadrature rules (Gauss-Jacobi, Gauss-Laguerre, and Gauss-Hermite) are presented, based on globally convergent fourth-order iterative methods and asymptotic approximations, which are applied in complementary regions of the parameter space.
-The combination of these approaches results in methods that surpass previous algorithms in terms of speed, accuracy, and computational range (practically unrestricted).
-The Gauss-Radau and Gauss-Lobatto variants are also considered, along with the computation of the associated barycentric weights.
-Arbitrary accuracy algorithms are also provided for the symmetric cases (Gauss-Gegenbauer and Gauss-Hermite).
+Algorithms for computing the classical Gaussian quadrature rules (Gauss--Jacobi, Gauss--Laguerre, and Gauss--Hermite) are presented, based on globally convergent fourth-order iterative methods combined with asymptotic approximations, which are applied in complementary regions of the parameter space.
+This approach yields methods that improve upon existing algorithms in speed, accuracy, and computational range.
+The MATLAB algorithm for Gauss--Jacobi is faster than previous methods and lifts the upper restrictions on the parameters imposed by those methods ($\alpha,\beta\le 5$); for example, for degrees up to $10^6$ all nodes and weights can be computed within the underflow limit for $-1<\alpha,\beta\le 30$, and the computable range of parameters is much larger for smaller degrees, limited only by intrinsic overflow/underflow constraints.
+For the particular case of Gauss--Legendre quadrature ($\alpha=\beta=0$), a specific asymptotic approach is considered, which yields the most efficient MATLAB implementation available so far.
+The Gauss--Laguerre and Gauss--Hermite algorithms incorporate subsampling, and scaling is also available in order to extend the computational range.
+Gauss--Radau and Gauss--Lobatto variants are also considered, along with the computation of the associated barycentric weights.
+Additionally, arbitrary-precision algorithms (in Maple) are offered for the symmetric cases (Gauss--Gegenbauer and Gauss--Hermite), which can be used to compute thousands of nodes with hundreds of digits in a matter of seconds.